‘Sea change’: Early voting and mail-in ballots upend, extend campaign

 President Trump predicted massive fraud with the level of voting by mail.

-His campaign team waged legal battles against states that sought to have more time to count and collect ballots.
+His campaign team waged legal battles against states that sought more time to count and collect ballots.
 They lost most of those fights, though another round of lawsuits could emerge as ballots begin to be counted.

-While most election experts say the chances of fraud swinging the presidential election are slim to non-existent, the loosening of voting rules could change results in smaller elections.
+Election experts say the chance of fraud swinging the presidential election are slim to nonexistent but looser voting rules could change results in smaller elections.

-Prosecutors in Texas this summer brought charges against a city commissioner they say used mail-in ballots to steal a primary in 2018.
+Prosecutors in Texas this summer brought charges against a city commissioner who they say used mail-in ballots to steal a primary in 2018.

-Watching for that kind of mischief will now be an election-season occupation, rather than a one-day obsession.
+Watching for that kind of mischief will now be an election-season occupation rather than a one-day obsession.

-“Whereas coronavirus sped up the acceleration of mass voting by mail that is also going to speed up the process to guard the integrity of the ballot system,” Mr. LaCivita said.
+“Whereas coronavirus sped up the acceleration of mass voting by mail, that is also going to speed up the process to guard the integrity of the ballot system,” Mr. LaCivita said.

-He said he expects GOP-controlled state legislatures to take a new look at voter ID requirements, signature matching requirements, and other anti-fraud measures.
+He said he expects Republican-controlled state legislatures to revisit voter ID requirements, signature-matching requirements and other fraud-prevention measures.

-Democrats, meanwhile, are likely going to try to expand ballot collection, which is the practice where a third party collects mail ballots from voters and submits on their behalf.
+Democrats, meanwhile, will likely try to expand ballot collection, in which a third party takes mail-in ballots from voters and submits on their behalf.

-Critics who call the process “ballot harvesting” say it’s a shady practice, ripe for tampering.
+Critics, who call the process “ballot harvesting,” say the practice is shady and ripe for tampering.

-Back on the campaign front, Mr. Martin said there are also opportunities for well-organized campaigns to be more thorough about their efforts.
+Mr. Martin said well-organized campaigns will have opportunities to be more thorough.

 “The process now is not a one-day process anymore.
 It is a six-week process,” he said.
-“In a sense, it gives you more time to turn your voters out. if you’ve planned for it.
+“In a sense, it gives you more time to turn your voters out.
+If you’ve planned for it.
 It has become a more thoughtful process.”

-But it also means settling on a winning campaign message earlier.
+It also means settling on a winning campaign message earlier.

-“Once people start voting then the number of voters you can affect diminishes from that point and doesn’t stop,” Mr. Martin said.
+“Once people start voting, then the number of voters you can affect diminishes from that point and doesn’t stop,” Mr. Martin said.

 Sign up for Daily Newsletters